idkfelix/year12/Media/SAT/SAT Final.md

 ![[Pasted image 20240905104500.png]]
 On my first test print I trialled a 4-up print (4 pages per side) on and A4 sheet to test its effectiveness before committing to an A3 print, however I found the cropping and stapling process to be significantly harder to align.
 ![[IMG_0700.jpeg]]
 To account for this discovery in the test run I opted to print a more traditional 2-up layout which fits 4 A5 pages to each double sided A4 sheet.
-This proved a lot easier to work with, in part due to my final paper stock choice of uncoated 80gsm sheets for the 5 inner pages and a sing 200gsm sheet for the cover page (and first / last picture as the zin)
+This proved a lot easier to work with, in part due to my final paper stock choice of uncoated 80gsm sheets for the 5 inner pages and a sing 200gsm sheet for the cover page (and first / last picture as the zine is designed as a self cover product)
 ![[IMG_0701.jpeg]]
+To bind the final Zine I used a long arm stapler to reach the spine of the a5 size, although the particular stapler I used was quite old and no longer had proper guides to align pages, causing some staples to fall off center.
 ![[IMG_0702.jpeg]]

 # Reflection Questions